e2nIEE/pandapower/doc/elements/trafo.rst

    n &= \frac{V_{ref, HV, transformer}}{V_{ref, LV, transformer}} \cdot \frac{V_{ref, LV bus}}{V_{ref, HV bus}}
    \end{align*}

-The reference voltages of the high- and low voltage buses are taken from the net.bus table.
+The reference voltages of the high and low voltage buses are taken from the net.bus table.
 The reference voltage of the transformer is taken directly from the transformer table:

 .. math::
    :nowrap: